Gabriel-vzh2vs/SYS3062SoftwarePackage/README.md

 ### 2. Install the Python Extension
 If you haven't already, click the **Extensions** icon (boxes on the left) and install the **Python** extension by Microsoft.
+While you are in the Extensions panel, you can install the extension **UV Wingman** to make your life easier if you like easier package management, althrough this is optional.

 ### 3. Select the Correct Interpreter
 VS Code needs to know where your installed libraries (like numpy or pandas) are.